Skip to main content

 From Data Layer

-Read from existing data layer:
+Read from an existing data layer:

 category: dataLayer[0].productCategory,